Ninja-Squad/ninja-squad.github.com/_posts/2016-03-15-ninja-tips-2-type-your-json-with-typescript.md

 Do we have something better, compared to the AngularJS version?

-Except for the syntax sugar (class, arrow function, string interpolation), not much.
+Except for the syntactic sugar (class, arrow function, string interpolation), not much.
 We know that the service returns an Observable, but we still don't know what a race looks like.